Maersk sees U.S. approval of shipping alliance as formality

 But some doubts linger, given the decision in June by China’s Commerce Ministry came as a surprise, including to Maersk, and followed approvals by Washington and Brussels.

-Chinese media cited the head of the anti-monopoly division within the ministry as criticising 2M on monopoly grounds.
+Chinese media cited the head of the anti-monopoly division within the ministry as criticizing 2M on monopoly grounds.
 Maersk says the ministry has no say over the deal this time.

-(Reporting by Teis Jensen; Writing by Sabina Zawadzki; Editing by David Holmes)
+Reporting by Teis Jensen; Writing by Sabina Zawadzki; Editing by David Holmes